simple-acme/simple-acme.github.io/manual/upgrading/to-v2.0.0.md

 from the previous version.
 It will also disable the scheduled task for the old version and create a new one for the new version.

-The same thing can be accomplished unattended with the `--import` switch.
+The same thing can be accomplished unattended with the `‑‑import` switch.

 Note that the import process in versions before 2.1.4 will *not* create an account at the ACMEv2 server for you, so you will have to set one up (by manually renewing once) before you will be able to renew with